Science is the pursuit of knowledge.

 #ColorMyMetalloE

 Welcome to our “ColorMyMetalloE” coloring series—an interactive adventure that brings the hidden world of metalloenzymes to life!
 Each month, we’ll publish a new printable coloring page that illustrates a key aspect of radical SAM chemistry, from the iron-sulfur cluster that sparks powerful radicals to the dynamic interaction with its protein partners.
 Simply download the PDF, grab your favorite coloring tools, and let your creativity flow.
 When you’re done, share your artwork on Twitter with #ColorMyMetalloE for a chance to be featured on our social channels and inspire fellow young scientists.
 Whether you’re a classroom teacher, a parent, or just curious about how enzymes work, this hands‐on activity is a fun way to explore cutting-edge biochemistry.
 One color stroke at a time!
+We also bring this activity to life at the Tallahassee Science Festival, where participants of all ages can explore the science behind metalloenzymes through art and interactive learning.

 #RareDiseaseThursday

 Our lab is dedicated to studying proteins and enzymes associated with rare diseases.
 Our mission is to use scientific discovery to help build a brighter future for individuals and families affected by these often-overlooked conditions.
 To raise awareness, we've launched #RareDiseaseThursday on our social media platforms.
 This is a weekly series highlighting the genes, proteins, and enzymes linked to rare diseases.
 While each of these conditions may affect only a small portion of the population, their impact is profound, frequently involving complex, poorly understood biology and limited treatment options.
 Through this initiative, we aim to encourage studies on the molecular basis of rare diseases, one discovery at a time.
-By sharing what we know—and what we’re still working to understand—we hope to spark conversation, encourage collaboration, and accelerate progress toward better diagnostics and therapies.
+By sharing what we know and what we’re still working to understand, we hope to spark conversation, encourage collaboration, and accelerate progress toward better diagnostics and therapies.
 Each post will spotlight a different rare disease-related protein or enzyme, revealing its role, its relevance, and the urgent need for continued research.